twbs/bootstrap/site/content/docs/5.1/components/offcanvas.md

   </div>
   <div class="offcanvas-body">
     <div>
-      I will not close if you click outside me.
+      I will not close if you click outside of me.
     </div>
   </div>
 </div>